-A classic West Side loft in Hell’s Kitchen, Gallery’s main task was to renovate the large kitchen.
+For this classic NYC loft renovation in Hell’s Kitchen, Gallery’s main task was to renovate the large kitchen.
 The clients like to entertain, so in addition to remodeling the aesthetic, we expanded the footprint of the island and built an entirely new bar at the opposite end of the kitchen.
 Some design choices are a natural fit for the space.
 In this case, that meant leaning into the industrial vibe of the exposed concrete while bringing in some character with the material choices.

-With an industrial aesthetic in mind, gray was a natural color choice for the fully custom Miralis cabinets.
+With an industrial aesthetic in mind for this luxury Manhattan kitchen renovation, gray was a natural color choice for the fully custom Miralis cabinets.
 The backsplash was designed in a subway brick pattern, but rather than the typical porcelain or marble, a clay tile in a white matte tone resembling cement was chosen to further coordinate with the exposed concrete.

 Stacked cabinets were installed to accommodate the tall loft ceilings.
 For contrast, we incorporated glass front cabinetry with lighting in some areas.
 The resulting marriage of concrete, glass, and wood is well-matched for an industrial chic loft kitchen.

-Further highlighting the homeowners’ love of entertaining, we also built an entirely custom bar at one end of the space, featuring open shelving in contrasting wood tones with underlighting and a custom mirrored backsplash for an authentic bar feel.
+Further highlighting our client’s love of entertaining, we built an entirely custom bar at one end of the space, featuring open shelving in contrasting wood tones with under-lighting and a custom mirrored backsplash for an authentic bar feel.

-With a loft space as unusually large as this one, an ideal design strategy, especially when high ceilings are involved, is to anchor the kitchen on opposing sides.
+With loft spaces unusually large as this one, a common NYC luxury kitchen design strategy is to anchor the kitchen on opposing sides - especially with high ceilings are involved.
 Here, one side is anchored by a large floor-to-ceiling pantry, while the other is anchored by the counter-depth fridge with cabinetry above.
 The connecting element is the counter space in the middle, resulting in the visual impact of a long kitchen run within the open floor plan of a loft.

 Gallery did a gut renovation of the two extremely dated bathrooms in our 1940 Bayside home.
 We couldn’t be more pleased with the results!
 The process from beginning to end was facilitated by their team, who came up with great design ideas and suggestions.
 They were always on top of the project and responded to our questions/problems quickly, with 100% resolution.
 I would not hesitate to recommend them!